Napoleon0313/lse-st451/index.md

 ### Assessment

-An **individual** project will be assigned on **week 7** and will be due Tuesday, May 12th noon.
+An **individual** project will be assigned on **week 7** and will be **due Tuesday, May 12th noon**.
 You will be required to analyse data of your choice using the taught Bayesian Machine Learning techniques and present your findings through a paper-like report.

 During summer term the course is assessed by a 2 hour **written exam**.